bcnmy/docs/docs/overview.md

 <details>
   <summary>Introduction to Account Abstraction</summary>

 Account Abstraction aims to enhance user experience by making user accounts more flexible and functional.
-Instead of using an Externally Owned Account, a Smart Contract that can act as your account, powered by code instead of the Elliptic Curve Digital Signature Algorithm (ECDSA).
+Instead of using an Externally Owned Account, a Smart Contract can act as your account, powered by code instead of the Elliptic Curve Digital Signature Algorithm (ECDSA).

 ### UserOp
 A userOperation or a userOp is a data structure that describes a transaction to be sent on behalf of a user.
 It is not an actual Blockchain Transaction but has all the necessary fields to become one.
 These are fields like “sender,” “to,” “calldata,” “nonce,” and more.
 You can find the userOp structure [here](https://eips.ethereum.org/EIPS/eip-4337#useroperation).